Some supplements simply don't work: but why?

 You’ve most likely heard of antioxidants, and how you should get your fill with foods like blueberries and dark chocolate.
 But what do they really do?
 They’re a bit elusive, but incredibly important for a healthy body.

 So why do you need antioxidants?
-As you go about your everyday life, you’re generating energy and releasing something called reactive oxygen species, also known as ROS or free radicals.
-(We know, three names?
-Sorry, we don’t make the rules.)
+As you go about your everyday life, you’re generating energy and releasing something called reactive oxygen species, also known as ROS (a type of free radical).

 Free radicals can be damaging to all types of cells, so organelles within a cell are equipped with the necessary tools (i.e., antioxidant compounds) to protect and remove free radicals from the cellular environment.